Dr. Susan Schultz, Program Director

 M.S.
 Special Education Dual Initial Certification

-Prepares non-certified graduate candidates who are pursuing adolescence initial certification in English, LOTE—French or Spanish, or Social Studies grades 7–12, and certification to teach students with disabilities at the same developmental level, and results in the M.S. in Special Education degree.
+Prepares non-certified graduate candidates who are pursuing adolescence initial certification in English, LOTE—French or Spanish, social studies,mathematics, biology, chemistry or physics grades 7–12, and certification to teach students with disabilities at the same developmental level, and results in a Master of Science in Special Education.
 (42 credits)

-Candidates who, at the time of applying, have not yet passed the New York State Content Specialty Test (CST) for the subject-area in which they seek certification are admitted conditionally.
-This conditional status enables the applicant to take courses for the first semester, during which they must take and pass the CST in order to continue in the program.
+Candidates who, at the time of applying, have not yet passed the New York State Content Specialty Test (CST) for the subject-area in which they seek certification are admitted provisionally.
+This provisional status enables the applicant to take courses for the first semester, during which they must take and pass the CST in order to continue in the program.

-Prepares teachers who are initially certified and are pursuing certification to teach students with disabilities and results in the M.S. in Special Education degree.
+Prepares teachers who are initially certified in Adolescence Education and are pursuing certification to teach students with disabilities and results in a Master of Science in Special Education.
 (30 credits)

 Special Education Advanced Certification Generalist 7-12